yazi-rs/yazi-rs.github.io/docs/image-preview.md

 Limited by ConPTY, the Windows edition has had to implement many workarounds, which are not perfect.

-However, if you run Yazi in WSL, you can experience perfect image previews using `wezterm ssh`.<br/>
+However, if you run Yazi in WSL, you can experience perfect image previews through [`wezterm ssh`][wezterm-ssh].<br/>
-[WezTerm](https://wezfurlong.org/wezterm/) is an excellent terminal that can bypass the limitations of ConPTY through its SSH feature, and it's currently the only terminal that allows this approach.
+[WezTerm][wezterm] is an excellent terminal that can bypass the limitations of ConPTY through its SSH feature, and it's currently the only terminal that allows this approach.

 You need to install `sshd` in WSL and start it: